ibm-cloud-docs/security-compliance/data-security.md

 ### About customer-managed keys
 {: #about-encryption}

-The {{site.data.keyword.compliance_short}} implements [envelope encryption](#x9860393){:term} by using either IBM-managed or customer-managed keys.
+The {{site.data.keyword.compliance_short}} uses [envelope encryption](#x9860393){:term} to implement customer-managed keys.
 Envelope encryption describes encrypting one encryption key with another encryption key.
 The key used to encrypt the actual data is known as a [data encryption key (DEK)](#x4791827){: term}.
 The DEK itself is never stored but is wrapped by a second key that is known as the key encryption key (KEK) to create a wrapped DEK.
 To decrypt data, the wrapped DEK is unwrapped to get the DEK.
 This process is possible only by accessing the KEK, which in this case is your root key that is stored in your key management service.

 Depending on your use case and security requirements, the key management service that is most suited for your organization's needs can vary.
 To learn more about which key management solution is best for you, see [How is {{site.data.keyword.hscrypto}} different from {{site.data.keyword.keymanagementserviceshort}}?](/docs/hs-crypto?topic=hs-crypto-faq-basics#faq-differentiators-key-protect)
 {: note}